UsmanEjaz22/DoMidsLabExam2/README.md

+# DevOps Practice Repository

-This is DevOps second lab exam
+This repository is for practicing DevOps concepts.

+## Purpose

+To demonstrate basic Git and GitHub workflows.